cwarden45/COHCAP/README.md

  - Yuan Yuan MD/PhD for having a project used for initial EPIC testing in the standalone version (which also caused me to debug the custom annotation function in COHCAP).
  - Susan Neuhausen / Ding Yuan Chun for projects that led to the addition of continuous variable linear regression analysis.
 ...
- - D. Joe Jerry (UMass-Amherst) for a project helpful for general debugging.
+ - D. Joe Jerry (UMass-Amherst) for a project that was helpful for general debugging.
 ...
 ```